qcuaeh/molalignlib/README.md

 &ensp; -slow : Build without optimizations.
 &ensp; -debug : Build with complete checks and debug info.
-&ensp; -recomp : Recompile all source files from scratch.
+&ensp; -recompile : Recompile all source files from scratch.

 The executables will be created in the *bin* directory.